joblet

 # Monitor network usage

-rnx run --network=monitored iftop
+rnx job run --network=monitored iftop

 Data Security